vijaybharatigate6/ReadmeDemo/README.md

 ### Frontend

-In frontend we use angular & to start you have mentioned in [`config.py`] (https://github.com/gate6/poolagency/blob/master/src/static/admin/scripts/config.js).
+In frontend we use angular & to start on the port you have mentioned in [`config.py`] (https://github.com/gate6/poolagency/blob/master/src/static/admin/scripts/config.js).
 ```shell
 MODE = 'localhost'